 The water temperature needs to be monitored as well, although if it’s indoors, chances are your room’s ambient temperature is sufficient, about 68 to 70 degrees Fahrenheit.
 When the temperature starts getting higher, oxygen evaporates from water more quickly, and when the temperature gets too low, it can signal to the plant to enter dormancy.
 A thermometer for the water can help you keep on top of the temperature.

-water quality and tank cleanliness
+Water quality and tank cleanliness

 Circulating water helps keep it clean, so the air pump is not only oxygenating the water, it’s preventing stillness that leads to algae or bacterial growth.
-Plants absorb the fertilizer that you add to the water, but if you add too much, it can promote growth of algae or bacteria as well.
+Plants absorb the fertilizer that you add to the water, but if you add too much, it can promote the growth of algae or bacteria as well.
 Water should be changed periodically, based on the size of your setup and the needs of the plants, to be sure nothing is allowed to build up for too long.
 The water will also need to be changed periodically to maintain the water level.

-growing houseplants in an aquarium
+Growing houseplants in an aquarium

 Plants can be grown hydroponically in a fish tank, which has an air pump and source of nutrients.
 The plant roots can be partially submerged and will absorb the nitrogen and other nutrients from the fish waste, cleaning the tank’s water.
 Like a hydroponic system, the pH has to be balanced, and freshwater fish tend to like a tank of 6.5 to 7.5, the lower end of which is comfortable for many houseplants.